bdbose/calendrax/README.md

 Events are displayed as labels at the top of date cells.
 The event system supports:

 - **Multi-day events** - Events spanning multiple consecutive dates
+- **Single-day events** - Events that span only one day with popup support
+- **Event Popups** - Hover or click on compressed single-day events to see full event details
 - **Row boundaries** - Events break at week boundaries
 - **Dynamic width** - Labels adapt to screen size
 - **Future filtering** - Events only show on future dates (not past dates)
+- **Compression detection** - Automatically detects when event text is truncated

+### Event Popups

+For single-day events, when the event text is compressed (truncated), a popup appears on hover or click showing:
+- **Date**: Formatted as "25 Dec"
+- **Event Name**: Full event name

+The popup features:
+- White background with black text
+- Positioned above the event with an arrow pointing down
+- Smart positioning to prevent screen overflow
+- Works on both desktop and mobile

 ### Event Example